-Offsite disposal and recycling increased from approximately 26,000 tons in 2017 to about 73,000 tons in 2018, primarily due to increases in disposal of impacted soil in our U.S. assets, and naturally occurring radioactive material (NORM) waste in North Dakota.
+Offsite disposal and recycling increased from approximately 73,000 tons in 2018 to about 183,000 tons in 2019, primarily due to increases in disposal of impacted soil in our U.S. assets, and naturally occurring radioactive material (NORM) waste in North Dakota.
 Produced water, drilling muds and cuttings, and completions fluids are not included in the waste inventory in accordance with IPIECA’s Oil and Gas Industry Guidance on Voluntary Sustainability Reporting.

 How are we doing?